 - Jorge Gonzalez: Ms. Richardson prosecuted the perpetrator, who is now serving a life sentence in prison, for sexual battery of a seven year old child.
 The victim bravely told a family friend about the perpetrator's inappropriate sexual touching.

-In Florida, Ms. Richardson is a member of the national Sex Abuse Response Team (SART), a countrywide coalition responsible both for advocacy on behalf of victims of sexual abuse and for maintaining national Law Enforcement protocols.
+Ms. Richardson is a member of the national Sex Abuse Response Team (SART), a countrywide coalition responsible both for advocacy on behalf of victims of sexual abuse and for maintaining national Law Enforcement protocols.

 Ms. Richardson attended Florida Agricultural & Mechanical University in Tallahassee Florida, where she received her B.S. in Political Science.
 She earned her J.D., from University of Florida’s Frederic G. Levin College of Law, where she was the recipient of the Virgil Hawkins Scholarship.